Best Way to Explore Athens with a Walking Tour

 What You Can See on an Athens Walking Tour

 One of the main advantages of a walking tour in Athens is the variety of places you can experience within a relatively small area.
-Depending on the route, you may explore some of the city’s most famous neighborhoods and landmarks in a single outing.
+Depending on the route, you may explore some of the city’s most famous neighborhoods and landmarks in a single outing, including highlights featured in an Acropolis walking tour.

 Plaka